opencca/debian-image-recipes/README.md

 Debos recipes to build Debian images for Rockchip rk3588-based boards.

+Currently, only the ROCK 5 Model B is supported by the images.

-These images should boot when flashed to an SD card or eMMC.
+These images can be flashed to an SD card or eMMC.

 ## Prebuilt images
 See the [CI/CD pipelines](https://gitlab.collabora.com/hardware-enablement/rockchip-3588/debian-image-recipes/-/pipelines)